mabogiqwa/store-book-interface/README.md

 Click **Create Transaction** in the toolbar.
 Select a customer, choose items and quantities, then click **Create Transaction**.
 This option is only enabled once at least one customer and one item exist.
 ![Alt Image](assets/transaction-dialog.png)

+## Future Improvement
+- Adding an sql database
+- Adding more options other than magazines and books

 ### Restoring Items
 Go to **Data → Restore Items** to restore the item catalog from backup.